 The main issue is proving whether the business actually caused the harm.
 It isn’t enough to show that a customer suffered harm after an incident, and attempt to leave it at that.

 Potential Negligent Actions by a Business

 Failure to Properly Maintain Vehicles, Equipment or Premises

-Businesses have duty to meet local, state, and federal regulations that dictate the maintenance and safety of vehicles, equipment and facilities that are used for business purposes.
-Failure to do so may result in harms to employees or the public.
+Businesses have a duty to meet local, state, and federal regulations that dictate the maintenance and safety of vehicles, equipment, and facilities that are used for business purposes.
+Failure to do so may result in harm to employees or the public.

 Failure to Properly Train or Supervise Employees